How Computer Vision can reduce forklift travel

 We often hear about initiatives at logistics and manufacturing companies to reduce travel distance in their material handling processes.
 Common areas of focus are:

-Finished goods to storage
+Finished goods to outbound staging

-Using OneTrack's Artificial Intelligence enabled labor management solution, it is possible to automatically identify these types of travel distance density outliers and define workflows that focus on activity-specific coaching.
-This increases operator productivity and reduces the labor cost per unit.
+Using OneTrack's Artificial Intelligence enabled Labor Management Solution, it is possible to identify travel path outliers and build workflows that focus on travel-specific coaching.

 For example, employees who drive inefficiently across the building or take longer paths than necessary can be identified and tracked automatically.
 Using video data from OneTrack sensors, significant travel exceptions can be recorded, reviewed, and corrective actions can be taken to improve that particular employee's performance.
 By continuously focusing on an employee's travel, their overall efficiency can be increased, ultimately reducing labor cost per unit.